Skip to main content.

 LAUNCH employers are recruiting seniors for full-time postgraduate roles and juniors for full-time, paid summer internships.

 Bard College partners with LAUNCH (Liberal Arts Undergrad Network for Career & Hiring).
-LAUNCH's virtual recruiting events in the fall and winter are open to juniors and seniors and are excellent opportunities to apply and interview for jobs beginning after graduation, as well as summer internships.
+LAUNCH's virtual recruiting events are open to juniors and seniors and are excellent opportunities to apply and interview for jobs beginning after graduation, as well as summer internships.

 Employers in a range of fields participate, including education, finance, science, research, publishing, technology, nonprofits, and more.
-Preparation for these events happens during the fall semester, with deadlines in October and January.
+Preparation for these events happens during the fall semester and winter.
 If you are a junior or senior, please feel free to contact CDO for more information about this opportunity.

 Jobs + Internships